When was the last time you showed resilience?

 Dweck’s book, Mindset: The New Psychology of Success, spawned the creation of several growth mindset interventions.
 One of the most well-established programs is from MindsetWorks.
 Their focus is on working with teachers, students, and parents to develop growth mindsets in students.
 Their signature program is Brainology for students in grades 4–9.

 The Brainology curriculum teaches students how their brain works and how effort and learning affect their success.
-Dweck’s research identified that when students understand this information, they are more motivated and perform better academically (2006).
+Dweck’s (2006) research identified that when students understand this information, they are more motivated and perform better academically.

-Another important aspect of developing grit in students is understanding that, according to Duckworth’s research, grit increases as we age.
+Another important aspect of developing grit in students is understanding that according to Duckworth’s research, grit increases as we age.
 That 12-year-old who needs to get “grittier” likely will because of changing circumstances throughout life.
 She encourages people to engage in deliberate practice and to create a culture of grit.
-To do this emphasize:
+To do this, emphasize the following:

-- that mistakes happen, but they are temporary opportunities from which we can learn and grow
+- Mistakes happen, but they are temporary opportunities from which we can learn and grow.

-- problem-solving by breaking the problem down into smaller, more manageable parts, and understanding where they may have control over the problem
+- Problem solving can be facilitated by breaking the problem down into smaller, more manageable parts and understanding where students may have control over the problem.

-- creating goals that are just outside of their reach
+- Create goals that are just outside of reach.

-- repeatedly practicing the skill the student wants to improve
+- Repeatedly practice the skill the student wants to improve.

 If you ask an adult what makes them gritty, they will probably say, “life.”
 What they mean by this is that the experiences we encounter break us down and build us up.
 It is through failure that we learn our greatest lessons, and those lessons often are about what it takes for us to achieve our goals.

 The Big Life Journal company creates resources that help children ages four and up to develop a growth mindset.
-Their work, and these resilience-building activities, are based on research done by Carol Dweck and Angela Duckworth.
-One interesting thing to note is that these also are activities adults can do.
+Their work and these resilience-building activities are based on research done by Carol Dweck and Angela Duckworth.
+These also are activities that adults can do.